amithaisuru/freecodecamp-pygame-spaceInvador/README.md

 2. Extract the zip file to a folder on your computer.
 3. Go to `space invadors` folder
 4. Double-click `game.exe` to run the game.

+## How to Play
+Move : Left and Right Arrow keys
+Shoot : Spacebar